 Before settling on any one country, it’s good to get a feel of the options that are available to you.
-That said, I’ve done some of the homework for you.
-The following is an introductory fly-by of five countries where business and global living go hand in hand.
+That said, we have done some of the homework for you.
+The following is an introductory overview of five countries where business and global living go hand in hand.

-But, besides it’s quick and powerful passport, why would you want to set up your business or get second residency in Argentina?
+But, besides, it’s a quick and powerful passport.
+Why would you want to set up your business or get a second residency in Argentina?

-For starters, the country has a burgeoning tech sector that foments the ability of entrepreneurs to make connections with other start-up founders in the region.
-Plus, Argentina is the second-largest economy in South America and has the highest rate of university students in Latin America, providing businesses with a highly-skilled, fresh, creative and innovative workforce at a lower cost.
+For starters, the country has a thriving tech sector that foments entrepreneurs’ ability to connect with other start-up founders in the region.
+Plus, Argentina is the third-largest economy in South America.
+It has the third-highest rate of university students in Latin America, providing businesses with a highly skilled, fresh, creative, and innovative workforce at a lower cost.

 Perhaps the biggest draw, however, is Argentina’s incredible culture.

-The real benefit of having residency in Spain, however, is that it allows you to spend a full year in Europe instead of the six months you are allotted as a tourist.
-If the idea of living and traveling throughout Europe year-round sounds like a dream come true, that is exactly what residency in Spain will get you.
+However, The real benefit of residency in Spain is that it allows you to spend a full year in Europe instead of the six months you are allotted as a tourist.
+If the idea of living and traveling throughout Europe year-round sounds like a dream come true, that is what residency in Spain will get you.

-If you’re heart is still set on living in Europe, but Spain’s taxes and long timeline toward citizenship are making you think twice, Belgium is a great option for anyone interested in Europe.
+If your heart is still set on living in Europe, but Spain’s taxes and long timeline toward citizenship are making you think twice, Belgium is another option for anyone interested in Europe.

 Other benefits of residency or citizenship in Belgium are that the country allows dual citizenship and that Belgium only requires that you spend a few months per year there, so long as you spend at least some of your time elsewhere in Europe.

 A Belgian passport has all the benefits of a Spanish passport in Europe, allowing freedom of movement throughout Europe’s Schengen Area.
-And for travel outside of Europe, Belgians are considered about as low-risk as they come while overseas.
+And for travel outside of Europe, Belgians are considered about as low-risk as they come.

 All of this makes Belgium a prime location for anyone looking for a great place to live and do business in Europe.

 One place you may have never considered is Colombia.
-While many still associate Colombia with its dark past battling drug lords, making that mistake now could lead you to entirely miss out on one of the strongest markets and most vibrant cultures in South America today.
+While many still associate Colombia with its dark past battling drug lords, making that mistake now could lead you to miss out on one of South America’s strongest markets and most vibrant cultures.

-Once residency is obtained, Colombia only requires that you visit the country at least one time each year in order to keep your residency active.
+Once residency is obtained, Colombia only requires that you visit the country at least once each year in order to keep your residency active.
 If you meet that condition and a basic Spanish requirement, the timeline to naturalization is just five years.

-A Colombian passport is much better than it used to be and will grant you visa free access to nearly 100 countries.
-Besides having unlimited access to all of Central and South America, a Colombian passport will allow you visa-free access to all 26 countries in Europe’s Schengen Area (something US passport holders may not have in the future).
+A Colombian passport is much better than it used to be and will grant you visa-free access to nearly 137 countries.
+Besides having unlimited access to all of Central and South America, a Colombian passport will allow you visa-free access to all 27 countries in Europe’s Schengen Area (something US passport holders may not have in the future).
 Colombian passports also grant access to traditionally difficult countries like Russia.

 Even better, Colombia also allows dual citizenship, meaning you will not have to renounce your current citizenship to become a citizen.

-The country was recently named as one of seven emerging markets worth investing in by Fortune Magazine; the World Bank has ranked it as one of the best economies in Latin America based on the short amount of time it takes to start a business there; and, back in 2012, Medellín was named the ‘World’s Most Innovative City’ by Citi and the Wall Street Journal.
+In 2022, Colombia experienced significant economic growth with a GDP increase of 7.5%, which was higher than the average global rate, creating numerous opportunities for individuals and businesses looking to expand.
+The World Bank has ranked it as one of the best economies in Latin America based on the short amount of time it takes to start a business there, and back in 2012, Medellín was named the ‘World’s Most Innovative City’ by Citi and the Wall Street Journal.

-The start-up scene in Colombia has been moving forward at an impressive pace, in part thanks to the large number of engineering and computer science graduates and post-graduates in the country that afford entrepreneurs access to the second largest skilled labor workforce in Latin America.
+The start-up scene in Colombia has been moving forward at an impressive pace, partly thanks to the large number of engineering and computer science graduates and post-graduates in the country that affords entrepreneurs access to one of the largest skilled labor workforces in Latin America.

-My final suggestion is for those of you who already have a business and likely fit the definition of an advanced entrepreneur with a larger corporation.
-Due to its attractive 12.5% corporate tax, Ireland is home to pretty much any large company you can think of: Microsoft, Facebook, Google, LinkedIn, Dell, Boston Scientific, Kellogg’s, HP and hundreds of others . . . they all go to Ireland.
+Our final suggestion is for those of you who already have a business and likely fit the definition of an advanced entrepreneur with a larger corporation.
+Due to its attractive 12.5% corporate tax, Ireland is home to pretty much any large company you can think of: Microsoft, Facebook, Google, LinkedIn, Dell, Boston Scientific, HP, and hundreds of others . . . they all set up in Ireland.

-Ireland is a great place to live and has one of the world’s best and most respected passports, offering visa free travel to more than 170 countries, including the United States and Canada (the most difficult ones) and freedom of movement around Europe.
+Ireland is a great place to live and has one of the world’s best and most respected passports, 4th on the Nomad Passport Index, offering visa-free travel to more than 173 countries, including the United States and Canada, and freedom of movement around Europe.

 Like Italy, Ireland offers citizenship by descent to anyone who can prove they have a parent or grandparent who is Irish.
 If you take that route (which is usually much cheaper and faster), you can choose to live in Ireland as much or as little as you want.

-To be honest, I love Ireland.
-And for anyone who might worry about getting lonely living abroad, an English speaking country like Ireland is the perfect solution.
+And for anyone who might worry about getting lonely living abroad, an English-speaking country like Ireland is the perfect solution.
 Plus, the Irish have a well-earned reputation for being some of the most friendly people in the world.

-With a friendly people, business-friendly policies and some of the lowest taxes in Europe, a straightforward residency and citizenship plan, and one of the highest levels of economic freedom in the world Ireland is a place any entrepreneur should have on their list when considering taking themselves and their business offshore.
+With friendly people, business-friendly policies, some of the lowest corporate taxes in Europe, a straightforward residency and citizenship plan, and one of the highest levels of economic freedom in the world, Ireland is a place any entrepreneur should have on their list when considering taking themselves and their business offshore.

-If you’re ready to set up a business in a foreign country in exchange for a second residency and want my help, apply for a personal Strategy Call to see if you qualify as one of the few people I choose to work with on a one-on-one basis each month.
+If you’re ready to set up a business in a foreign country in exchange for a second residency and want our help, apply to become a client to see if you qualify.